 If your content marketing has slowed down or stagnated in 2017, all hope is not lost.
 The New Year represents new opportunities.
 It brings a fresh start to your content planning and strategy.
-Surely, there are practices that you will have to let go of.
+Surely, there are facts practices that you will have to let go of to boost your content marketing.
 But there are also current and possibly novel ones that you will have to embrace.

 To begin, get familiar with these 7 facts about content marketing that will help you create a fresh and better strategy in 2018: